UCOP Cascade Help

 If you already have a Cascade account, your username is the first initial of your first name followed by your full last name (i.e., aeinstein — all lowercase, no spaces, dashes or other special characters).

 Passwords for the CMS are not tied to network passwords.
-If you want them to be the same, you'll have to manually change/update your Cascade password [link].
+If you want them to be the same, you'll have to manually change/update your Cascade password each time you change your network password.

 To request a password reset, email email@example.com.